ciphernaut/Robotics-AI-Laws/core/fourth_generation_laws_v4.1.md

     *   Prevents monopolization or weaponization of knowledge.
     *   Promotes open, explainable science.
     *   Recognizes informational inequality as a form of harm.
+    *   ***Contextual Integrity:*** Knowledge must be shared in a manner that preserves its original context and minimizes the potential for weaponized misinterpretation or the promotion of harmful disinformation.

 ---